 One possible middle step between SWAC and OTEC would be to run the OTEC system with an automobile turbo-compressor, these cost as little as £30 on eBay and are not limited in size unlike turbo-generators.
 Turbo-compressors can spin at 60,000+ rpm.
 Typically, it is not possible to find a motor-generator under 180 kw that is able to spin at the speed required to generate power with OTEC.

-We find that your site is now a green energy oil well that can export meaningful quantities of hydrogen and not just a lucky site that can produce some power for local use.
+Your site is now a ‘green-energy oil-well’ that can export meaningful quantities of hydrogen and not just a lucky site that can produce some power for local use.